gilacost/php7overview/README.md

 * https://github.com/pepodev/php7overview.git (within /www)
 * sudo ln -s /vagrant/www/src/ /var/www/default

-Then if you visit http://php7dev You should see IT WORKS.
+Then if you visit http://php7dev You should see phpinfo.